How Effective of a Retail Sales Operation Leader Are You?

 Streamlining Agent Onboarding

 A whopping 63% of young agents believe that the insurance industry is too slow to adapt to new technology.
-We’ve also already mentioned the high dropout rate for first-year agents.
+We’ve also highlighted the high dropout rate for first-year agents.
 So let’s connect the two.
 It’s reasonable to believe that a better, more technologically proficient onboarding process will lead to higher rates of retention.
-It might also answer the question of how to improve insurance sales.
+It might also answer the question of how to boost insurance sales.

 Onboarding enablement begins with ease of use.
 If agents feel that the onboarding process is all over the place, scattered across multiple points of entry, they’ll feel exhausted and burnt out before they’ve even started selling.
 After all, the licensing process is often so overloaded with regulations, with such a high bar for clearance, that actually getting onboarded with a company should be easy.

 That’s where smart technology enters the picture.
-The right technology should enable the easiest possible onboarding process, getting agents up-to-date with regulatory requirements, basic company protocols, compensation plans, and completing their certifications.
+The right technology should enable the easiest possible onboarding process, comprised of getting agents up-to-date with regulatory requirements, basic company protocols, compensation plans, and completing their certifications.

 Another way that insurers can improve their agent workforce is through the automation of training and incentives and recognition programs.
 These three ideally will work in concert together, in a unified lifecycle.